BlueBrain/NeuroMorphoVis/info/installation/install.md

 2.78
 2.79
 ```
-In this case, the user must be cautious to avoid installing NeuroMorphoVis in the wrong directory.

 If this is the first time you install Blender, it is adviced to launch Blender by typing the command ```blender ``` in your terminal to ensure its proper installation.